 Stress is always a natural part of life.
 But with the fear and uncertainty related to coronavirus COVID-19 and the subsequent economic fallout, life feels especially debilitating right now.

-That’s where breathing comes in.
-According to Harvard Health, deep breathing helps your nervous system transition from that fight or flight stress response into a more relaxed mode known as “rest and digest.”
+Even when your fear is completely justified, deep breathing can help calm you.
+According to Harvard Health, deep breathing helps your nervous system transition from the “fight or flight” stress response into a more relaxed mode known as “rest and digest.”

 Breathing deeply probably will feel unnatural at first — but once you get the hang of it, it may become your go-to way of reducing tension in both your body and mind.